Role

 Recommendations from friends are preferred over Netflix’s suggestions, as users trust their friends' taste and enjoy discussing mutually watched shows.

-The Two How Might We’s
+How Might We

-Ideation and Prioritization
+Ideation

-After reviewing the ideas I had come up with, I decided to build on the feature of recommending content with friends within the Netflix app to solve for the first statement, which states:
+With my ‘How Might We?’ statements top of mind, I held a brainstorming session using FigJam.
+After reviewing the ideas generated, I decided to build on the feature of recommending content with friends within the Netflix app to solve for the first HMW statement due to complexity of the survey idea and project time constraints.

 Feature Prioritization